 Committing to http://example.com/path/to/svn/repo ...

-Similarly, you can at any time run the equivalent of svn update to get the latest changes from the Subversion repository into your Subversion branch.
+to get the latest changes from the Subversion repository into your Subversion branch.

 - To do this, without affecting your working tree—that is, to only fetch the latest changes but not write them to the filesystem, just to the git-svn metadata area and the remote git branch—use

-git svn fetch.
-To apply these changes to your local branch, you simply merge:git checkout master; git merge git-svn. - If you do want to write out the changes to the filesystem (as
+.
+To apply these changes to your local branch, you simply merge:git checkout master; git merge git-svn

-svn updatewould do), usegit svn rebase, which automatically linearizes your local git commit history after the commit history of the incoming Subversion changesets.
+, which automatically linearizes your local git commit history after the commit history of the incoming Subversion changesets.
 Very slick.

 If your fetching/rebasing causes a conflict, you’ll be notified and will have to resolve it as per usual.
-If your “pushes” to the svn repo causes a Subversion conflict, you’ll be notified and you should again edit the appropriate files to resolve it, but this time make sure you run a git svn rebase before you try dcommit-ing again (since, remember, Subversion can only handle linear commit history).
+If your “pushes” to the svn repo causes a Subversion conflict, you’ll be notified and you should again edit the appropriate files to resolve it, but this time make sure you run a git svn rebase

-As always, saying man git-svn or git help svn to your shell will give you all the other details.
+to your shell will give you all the other details.
 Among these, the most likely you’ll probably want to learn about is how to track multiple Subversion branches as normal git branches.

 This post is pure gold.
 I keep going back to refer to it each time there’s an SVN repo I want to abstract into git – and there are a lot of SVN repos.
 Thanks!